 Why we recommend it

-Soft crates work best for calm puppies or temporary setups.
-They’re lightweight, portable, and ideal for small breeds.
+Soft crates work best for calm puppies or short-term setups.
+They’re light, easy to move, and great for small breeds.

-However, they should not be used for heavy chewers or young puppies still learning crate rules.
+Skip them for heavy chewers or young puppies still learning the crate rules.

 Key features